wp-plugins/wp-ulike/readme.txt

 Tags: wp ulike, wordpress youlike plugin, like button, rating, vote, voting, most liked posts, wordpress like page, wordpress like post, wordpress vote page, wordpress vote post, wp like page, wp like post, wp like plugin
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.6
+Stable tag: 1.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP ULike plugin allows to integrate Ajax Like Button into your WordPress website to allow your visitors to like and dislike pages, posts and comments.
+WP ULike enables you to add Ajax Like button into your WordPress and allowing your visitors to like and dislike posts,comments AND BP activities.

 == Description ==

-WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like and dislike pages, posts and comments.
-Its very simple to use and support a widget to display the most liked posts.
+WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like and dislike pages, posts, comments AND buddypress activities.
+Its very simple to use and supports many options.

 = Demo =